-Fair Value of Financial Assets at Fair Value through Profit or Loss f) Investment entities
+Fair Value of Financial Assets at Fair Value through Profit or Loss e) Investment entities f) Unitholders' funds

 The most significant judgement made in the preparation of these financial statements relates to the reliance on the Manager's valuation of Level 3 financial assets.
 Significant judgements, estimates and assumptions were used to derive the value of the level 3 financial assets at fair value through profit or loss.
 Refer to note 7 for further detail about the value of these investments.